HalfMillennium/realtimedoc-api/README.md

 Contributing
 ------------

-We welcome contributions!
+Contributions are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.